 Soothing creams, anti-pruritics, corticosteroids (in serious cases).
 Ultra violet light.
 Avoiding causes of heavy perspiration and hot baths.

 In all cases of pityriasis stetoides, advices should be sought.
 We are able to manage conditons such as this in most cases.
 Please contact our helpline for advice on treatments available.
-Also if you would like to arrange an appointment to see a trichologist.
+Also if you would like to arrange a visit at the Holborn Clinic to see a trichologist.

 A common non-contagious skin disorder caused by excessive production of Pityrosporon Orbicular (Malassezia Furfur), a yeast present on normal skin.
 Typically, PV affects the neck or torso; however the whole body may be affected.
 In Caucasians, lesions are usually pink or copper coloured.
 Pruritis and exfoliation may be present.
 Malassezia Furfur produces a chemical that prevents melanin production – therefore tanning is prevented.
 It is common in hot humid climates and in persons who perspire heavily.
 Excessive production of sebum aids fungus proliferation.